brianmario/escape_utils/README.md

 ## Benchmarks

-In my testing, escaping html is around 10-30x faster than the pure ruby implementations in wide use today.
+Escaping URL following RFC 3986 is 13-32x faster than the methods provided by Ruby.

-While unescaping html is around 40-100x faster than CGI.unescapeHTML which is also pure ruby.
+Escaping Javascript is around 13x faster than Rails `escape_javascript`.

-Escaping Javascript is around 16-30x faster.
+`EscapeUtils.escape_html_once` is about 17x faster than Rails `escape_once`.

 This output is from my laptop using the benchmark scripts in the benchmarks folder.